-The Calgary Institute for the Humanities invites applications for Fellowships to full time faculty at the University of Calgary to conduct research at the Institute during the academic year 2022-23.
-All scholars with teaching appointments at the University of Calgary that continue through the 2022-23 academic year are eligible to apply.
+The Calgary Institute for the Humanities invites applications for Fellowships to full time faculty at the University of Calgary to conduct research at the Institute during the academic year 2024-25.
+Only scholars with teaching appointments at the University of Calgary that continue through the 2024-25 academic year are eligible to apply.
 Awards are subject to budgetary approval.

 Applicants whom the committee judge to be on the verge of a significant scholarly advancement may be considered for the Wayne O. McCready Resident Fellowship for an Emerging Scholar.
 Candidates will be considered from the general pool of applicants; no separate application or information is required.
 Similarly, the Naomi Lacey Resident Fellowship will be awarded to an applicant from the general pool.